Bandar bin Sultan Al Saud: Secretary General of National Security Council (2005–2015)

 In October 2005, King Abdullah appointed Bandar bin Sultan as secretary-general of the newly created National Security Council.

-Bandar visited Damascus and met president Bashar Assad in mid-November 2005.
-He also secretly met with U.S. officials in 2006 after resigning as ambassador.
+Bandar secretly met with U.S. officials in 2006 after resigning as ambassador.
 Seymour Hersh reported in 2007 in The New Yorker that as Saudi Arabia's national security adviser, Bandar continued to meet privately with both President George W. Bush and Vice President Dick Cheney.
-At that time Hersh described Bandar as a key architect of the Bush Administration policy in Iraq and the Middle East.
+At that time Hersh described Bandar as a key architect of the Bush administration policy in Iraq and the Middle East.

 On 25 January 2007, Saudi Arabia sent Bandar to Iran for discussions on the crisis in Lebanon and the Kingdom even held talks with Hizballah leaders, whom he had invited for the annual pilgrimage to Mecca.
 After tensions with Qatar over supplying rebel groups, Saudi Arabia (under Bandar's leadership of its Syria policy) switched its efforts from Turkey to Jordan in 2012, using its financial leverage over Jordan to develop training facilities there, with Bandar sending his half-brother and deputy Salman bin Sultan to oversee them.

 Bandar's tenure as secretary general was extended for four years on 3 September 2009.
 His term ended on 29 January 2015.
 The office was also abolished on the same day.